 On a kindergarten field trip, we visited a classmate's bee farm.
-I stayed on the bus.
+I stayed

 When the birds and the bees discussion came about, I opted for the aviary.

 And, today, when an occasional bee makes its way inside my car, I immediately exit the vehicle.